Flavor symmetry breaking in spin-orbit coupled bilayer graphene

 In the transition regions between the SVP and the SP/VP states, two types of intervalley coherent states emerge.
 The IVC state is spin-unpolarized and typically has two identical (valley coherent) Fermi surfaces for the two spin flavors.
 The IVC-SP state inherits the tendency toward spin polarization at low densities and has only one Fermi surface.
 Both the IVC and IVC-SP states have degeneracies generated by the $SU(2)_+\times SU(2)_-$ spin rotation.

 \emph{Screening}.--- The Coulomb interaction strength in our theory is controlled by the distance $d$ to the dual metallic gates and the dielectric constant $\epsilon$ of the barrier material.
 The gate screening suppresses the long range part of the Coulomb interaction with momentum $q<d^{-1}$.
 As $d$ increases, the flavor symmetry breaking transitions shift toward higher hole densities as shown in Fig. \ref{fig:vseps}(a).
 When $d$ reaches a value about $d_c=15$ nm, the phase diagram becomes nearly independent of $d$, suggesting the critical density ($D$ dependent) for the cascade of transitions is $d_c^{-2}=0.4\times 10^{12}$ cm$^{-2}$.
 When the inter-electron spacing becomes less than $d_c$, the gate screening no longer affects the phase transitions.
+We note that the paramagnetic Sym-12 state observed in experiments \cite{Young2022, Ludwig2023, Stevan2023} appears in the phase diagram at small gate distances (Fig.~\ref{fig:vseps}(a)), suggesting that the Sym-12 state signifies strongly screened Coulomb interaction.

 Unlike the gate screening, the dielectric constant suppresses the full range of the Coulomb interaction uniformly independent of inter-electron spacing.
 As a consequence, when $\epsilon^{-1}$ (proportional to the interaction strength) increases, the flavor symmetry breaking phases expand to ever larger hole densities as shown in Fig. \ref{fig:vseps}(b).
 Most importantly, Fig. \ref{fig:vseps}(b) shows that increasing the interaction strength disfavors the intervalley coherent phases, including both the IVC and the IVC-SP phases, relative to the flavor polarized phases.
 Compared to flavor polarization, forming intervalley coherence saves kinetic energy at the cost of gaining less exchange interaction energy; therefore, increasing interaction strength will eventually favor flavor polarized phases.